SBI! Review: How I Succeeded

 Over the next two years, I continued to add content, focus on marketing and build relationships to drive the business forward.
 And I continued to travel, to places as exotic as China, Malaysia, and Turkey.
 I had a growing online business and the freedom to experience the world.
 My dream was turning into a reality!

 One of the things I always look at is how to mitigate business risks.
-Knowing that I was depending on the income from just one business, I felt the time was right to start a second business, again in the travel niche, but this time about Denver (DenverVacationTips.com).
+Knowing that I was depending on the income from just one business, I felt the time was right to start a second business, again in the travel niche, but this time about Phoenix (phoenixuncovered.com/).

-I launched "Denver Vacation Tips" in March 2016.
+I launched "Phoenix Uncovered" in August 2020.
 It's growing nicely into a second source of income for me.

 Field trip for Jill's second online business, DenverVacationTips.com